-The business plan should include the following sections.
-There is flexibility in their order, as this may vary according to the actual product.
+The business plan should include the following sections with some flexibility according to the commodity.
 The content of each section has been suggested as a guide.
-The marking scheme used here reflects the learning objectives of this assessment and is in no way indicative of the appropriate balance for a real business plan, where the market analysis, finance and management sections would be significantly more important.
-The use of appendices is recommended.
+The marking scheme reflects the learning objectives of this assessment and is somewhat different to a real business plan where the market analysis, finance and management sections would be significantly more important.
+The use of appendices is encouraged.

-Summary 5%
+Executive Summary (5%)

-The main aim of the summary is to get the reader's attention and to encourage them to continue to read the business plan.
+The main aim of the summary is to get the attention of the reader, for example a prospective investor, and to encourage them to continue to read the business plan.
 It should include a statement of how much funding is being sought and how much of the company is being offered in exchange.

-This section must demonstrate that you have a clear understanding of the key fundamentals of your business.
+This section must demonstrate that you have a clear understanding of the key technical and commercial fundamentals of your business, and its key issues.

-The Product 10%
+The Product (15%)